 Skip to main content

-The NeetoCal MCP server lets an AI assistant manage your scheduling in plain language — no API calls or commands to write.
-Ask it to list bookings, check availability, create a scheduling link, or reschedule a meeting, and it talks to your NeetoCal workspace for you.
-MCP (Model Context Protocol) is an open standard that connects AI assistants to tools like NeetoCal.
-For most people it’s just the medium — you describe what you want, and the assistant does the rest.
+The NeetoCal MCP server lets your AI assistant manage scheduling from plain-language requests.
+Ask it to list bookings, check availability, create a scheduling link, or reschedule a meeting, and it works with your NeetoCal workspace for you.
+MCP (Model Context Protocol) is an open standard that connects AI assistants to tools such as NeetoCal.
+You describe the task; the assistant uses the right tool.

 What you can do